json-schema-org/website/pages/blog/posts/making-json-strings-work-for-every-language.md

 This gives producers and consumers a shared agreement.
 The producer can preserve the intended language and direction.
 The consumer can display the string correctly, apply the right `lang` and `dir` attributes in HTML, choose better fonts, select an appropriate text-to-speech voice, improve search and indexing, and avoid bidirectional text spillover.

-A schema can instead make the expected structure explicit:
+A schema can make the expected structure explicit:

 ```json
 {